chrisi96fan/ProlificAutomaticStudies/README.md

 # Firefox

-This version unfortunately lacks a lof of the functionality of the original like the extensions interface funcitoning properly.
+This Firefox version currently lacks some features from the original Chrome extension, including the full extension interface functionality.

-However the main use of getting notified of new studies on the the prolific dashboard via tab name changes still works.
+The main feature—getting notified of new studies on the Prolific dashboard via tab name changes—works most of the time, but it can be unreliable occasionally.

-Installation:

-1. download
+Installation
+Under Releases, download ProlificAutomaticStudies_firefox.zip and save it to a location you prefer.

+Extract the ZIP file to a folder.

-2. go to about:debugging#/runtime/this-firefox in firefox.
+Open Firefox and go to about:debugging#/runtime/this-firefox.

+Click the “Add Temporary Extension” button.

+Navigate to the extracted folder and select the manifest.json file.

+Note: Since this is an experimental, temporary extension, you’ll need to reload it every time Firefox restarts, and the notifications may not always trigger as expected.